LisaBaetsle/exquisite-corpse/README.md

 She gave a name to her puppy.
 His name will be **Bruno**, she said!

 Bruno become her best friend, they were always _together_.
+Only Bruno turned out to be a girl!